FAQs for students and teachers

 Can the Bank print more money if it wants to?

 The Bank prints new bank notes every year to make sure we don’t run out of them.
 But we have to be very careful about how much money we issue.
 If we print too much, it loses its purchasing power.
 This is called inflation and results in higher prices.
-The Bank [issues/puts into circulation] enough money to keep inflation low, so that prices don’t go up too quickly.
+The Bank issues enough money to keep inflation low, so that prices don’t go up too quickly.